bhanukad610/HDL-project/README.md

 | 08h | STAT_REG| UART Lite status register |
 | 0Ch | CTRL_REG | UART Lite control register |

 UART Communication is achieved by doing read operations and write operations to the above four registers.
-The read operations and write operations are done using AXI protocol which is a protocol used to communicate in networks on chip systems.
+The read operations and write operations are done using AXI protocol which is a protocol used to communicate in network-on-chip systems.

 ### Component Overview
 ![alt text](https://github.com/bhanukad610/HDL-project/blob/master/Images/UARTLite.PNG?raw=true)